etrandafir93/utilitest/README.md

 ### Other Assertions

-The `MockitoAndAssertJ::argThat` from the previous example enables us to consume an ObjectAssert from AsserJ, that provides some basic assertions.
+The `MockitoAndAssertJ::argHaving` from the previous example enables us to consume an ObjectAssert from AsserJ, that provides some basic assertions.
 The assertJ API allows us to change this type to a more specialized instance of assertion, to verify specific properties.
 For example, we can change the assertion type to a MapAssert